haotian2006/HelperDocs-contributions/Fixing Errors.md

 ```
 This will work, but will only work sometimes, this is because when the last person leaves roblox doesn't care if a script is still running or not.
 To fix this you can use a [BindToClose](https://create.roblox.com/docs/reference/engine/classes/DataModel#BindToClose).
 What a BindToClose does is it forces roblox's server or studio to wait until the function inside of it is done running (30 seconds max) then tell the server to close.

-Heres how we can implement it:
+Heres is how we can implement it:
 ```lua
 local dss =game:GetService("DataStoreService")
 local MyDs = dss:GetDataStore("MyStore")